map-nerd-peter/BSL_Landsat16/README.md

 Bare Soil Line (16 Bit) Function for R
 ========================================

 * This is a Bare Soil Line function (BSL_16) that is used to calculate bare soil lines from 16 bit satellite images.
 This function is based on the landsat/BSL.R code (https://github.com/cran/landsat/blob/master/R/BSL.R) written by S. Goslee.
 The original landsat/BSL.R package only calculated 8 bit values from Landsat images.
 I reworked the code so that it can process 16 bit satellite image values (e.g. Landsat 8, RapidEye, etc.).
-This program can process 16 bit image values that have a range between 0 and 65534.
+This program can process 16 bit image values that have a range between 0 and 65534 such as images from Landsat 8 or other Satellite imaging platforms (e.g. Planet Labs).
+This program will generate a Bare Soil Line based on a Model II linear regression and provide statistical parameters from the Model II regression.

 About the Bare Soil Line:
 -------------------------